anagha-microsoft/databricks-workshops/iot/docs/WorkshopReadMe.md

 ![QE-4](../images/cosmosdb-query-4.png)
 <br><br>

 ## Module 4.
-Structured Stream Processing - Device telemetry history capture
+Structured Stream Processing - Device telemetry history capture into Databricks Delta
-Databricks Delta is fit for purpose solution for streaming workloads.
+Databricks Delta is fit for purpose solution for streaming workloads.<br>
+**Value proposition of Delta**
+- Delta automatically indexes, compacts and caches data helping achieve up to 100x improved performance over Apache Spark. <br>
+- Delta delivers performance optimizations by automatically capturing statistics and applying various techniques to data for efficient querying.<br>
+- Delta provide full ACID-compliant transactions and enforce schema on write, giving data teams controls to ensure data reliability. <br>
+- Deltaʼs upsert capability provides a simple way to clean data and apply new business logic without reprocessing data.<br>
+- Delta dramatically simplifies data pipelines by providing a common API to transactionally store large historical and streaming datasets in cloud blob stores and making these massive datasets available for high-performance analytics.<br>
+- Databricks Delta, a key component of Databricks Runtime, enables data scientists to explore and visualize data and combine this data with various ML frameworks (Tensorflow, Keras, Scikit-Learn etc) seamlessly to build models.
+As a result, Delta can be used to run not only SQL queries but also for Machine Learning using Databricks Workspace on large amounts of streaming data.<br><br>

 In this module, in notebook **01-StreamIngest/01b-Stream-SinkTo-Delta-1.scala**, - <br>
-1. We ingest from Kafka with Structred Streaming and<br>
+1. We will ingest from Kafka with Structred Streaming <br>
+and<br>
 2. Sink to Databrick Delta<br><br>

+In notebook **01-StreamIngest/01b-Stream-SinkTo-Delta-2.scala**, - <br>
+We will create an external table against Databricks Delta, and run queries against it.